MisinformedDNA/OneDrive2Podcast/README.md

 1. Replace `[FOLDER_ITEM_ID]` with the copied value and then save
 1. Run the executable by double clicking it
 1. You now have a generated RSS feed!
-2. Open the RSS file in OneDrive
+2. Open the RSS file
+3. Your RSS URL will be in '//rss/channel/link' and will look something like https://api.onedrive.com/v1.0/drives/0123456ABCDEFGHI/root:/Public/Podcast/rss.xml:/content
-1. Copy the generated URL and paste it in your favorite podcatcher
+1. Copy and paste the URL into your favorite podcatcher
 1. Enjoy!